Tummy Tuck – Abdominoplasty

 A horizontal incision is made low on the abdomen—from hip to hip for a complete abdominoplasty, or shorter for a mini tummy tuck.
 For a full tummy tuck, a second incision is made around the navel to remove loose skin on the upper abdomen and then move the belly button back to its correct position.

-Abdominoplasty usually is performed as overnight surgery under general anesthesia.
+Abdominoplasty usually is performed as outpatient surgery under general anesthesia.
 The operation can take less than two hours for a mini tummy tuck, or up to five hours for a full abdominoplasty.

 Tummy Tuck vs. Liposuction